pharo-open-documentation/pharo-wiki/General/SortingCollections.md

 #(a nil z b) sorted: #value ascending undefinedLast. "#(#a #b #z nil)"
 ```

-Finally, you can use chained sorted function in case you have elements of the same priority in the first sort function.
+Finally, you can use a chained sorted function in case you have elements of the same priority in the first sort function.

-In this next example, we sost by size and for elements of same size we sort by alphabetical order:
+In this next example, we sort by size and for elements of same size we sort by alphabetical order:

 ```Smalltalk
 #('test' 'toto1' 'test2' 'toto') sorted: #size ascending, #yourself ascending "#('test' 'toto' 'test2' 'toto1')"